Design your own embroidery patterns easily and for free using brushes in the GIMP graphics software. Here’s a tutorial on how to do it.

-You can download GIMP here.
+You can download for free GIMP here.

 Basically every new design element is created on a new layer.
-That way if you want to manipulate only one element of your design, you just select that layer and all other elements will be unchanged.
+That way if you want to manipulate only one element of your design, you select that layer and all other elements will be unchanged.

 Google free GIMP brushes and you will find hundreds of websites and brush sets to choose from.
-For this tutorial I’ve used the graphics pack found at QBrushes.
+For the embroidered gifts I made (see final image below), I used brushes from QBrushes.